VanessaTsang888/react-typescript-node/README.md

 # React and Typescript: Build a Portfolio Project

 This is a Udemy training course that I am studying to develop my React.js, TypeScript and Node.js skills.
 At the sametime to develop a brand new responsive portfolio website using those technologies.
-[To read more about the training course](https://www.udemy.com/course/react-and-typescript-build-a-portfolio-project/)
+To read more about this training course on [Udemy](https://www.udemy.com/course/react-and-typescript-build-a-portfolio-project/)

 ## Once completed this course, I would of learnt how to: